namatedev/mosip-infra-ocp/200923_vrac_mack_mosip_poc_guide-preparation-mosip-kubernetes-infra.md

       sudo systemctl stop firewalld
       sudo systemctl disable firewalld

-- After that, it's necessary to modify the sudo config file in order to make every user an sudoer password-less.
+- After that, it's necessary to modify the sudo config file of the console VM in order to make every user an sudoer password-less.

       sudo vi /etc/sudoers
       #uncomment the line deleting the character # and then save the file
       #%wheel  ALL=(ALL)       NOPASSWD: ALL

-- After that, it's necessary to create the user mosipuser and reboot the virtual server
+- After that, it's necessary to create the user mosipuser and reboot the console virtual machine

       sudo adduser -s /bin/bash -m -g 1000 -G wheel mosipuser
       #the pass could be k3WUFKLMLR5UPb84